The Purple Carrot: Healthy and Ideal for Weight Loss

-Note that even though they won’t make varicose veins disappear, they will help relieve their symptoms.
+Although they won’t make varicose veins disappear, they’ll help relieve their symptoms.

 Ideal for preventing colon cancer

-Purple carrots, just like blueberries, radishes, or red grapes, contain minerals and antioxidants that are good at protecting you from the spread of cancer cells.
+Purple carrots, just like blueberries, radishes, or red grapes, contain minerals and antioxidants that can keep cancer cells from spreading.

-However, don’t forget: always try to choose organic to ensure you’re getting all the nutrition your body needs.
+- However, try to stick to organic produce to ensure you’re getting all the nutrition your body needs.

 Fresh purple carrot and apple juice

-An amazing way to really take advantage of the goodness of purple carrots is by making a delicious smoothie.
-It is an ideal way to start your day or to go along with your dinner.
+An great way to benefit from the goodness of purple carrot is by turning it a delicious smoothie.
+It’s an ideal way to start your day or have with dinner.